🌸🌞🍂❄️ Seasonal Decor

 Seasonal decorating extends to every surface of your home except, usually, the walls.
 This guide makes the case for rotating your pet portraits with the seasons: a soft floral watercolor for spring, a bright outdoor scene for summer, a warm amber oil painting for fall, and a deep jewel-toned or holiday-themed portrait for winter.
-All created from the same photo in PawFav, printed affordably, and swapped in seconds using a shelf display.
-A complete 4-season rotation costs $80 to $160 total.
+All created from the same photo in PawFav, printed affordably on canvas, and swapped in seconds using a picture ledge display.
+A complete 4-season collection costs $80 to $160 total — significantly less than buying four pieces of seasonal wall art from a home decor store.

 Every fall, you bring out the warm-toned throw pillows, the cinnamon candles, the rust-colored table runner.
 Every spring, you lighten everything up with pastels, fresh flowers, and airy fabrics.
 You rotate your home's mood with the seasons because it makes the space feel alive and intentional.